rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 #### Taxes with Paypal

 When using PayPal as a checkout provider, you can add taxes into the RokQuickCart display.
 These will be passed on to PayPal.
-The taxes as a simple Tax Amount.
 The Tax Rate is based on a single unit of currency (1.00).
 So if you want to do a 10% tax rate, you would set the tax rate field in the configuration to 0.10.

 #### Shipping amounts with PayPal.